Probate in Canada: What is probate, how much does it cost and how do I plan for it?

 What are probate fees in Canada?

 Applying for probate may require the payment of estate administration taxes or probate fees4.
-While each jurisdiction has its own probate fee schedule, probate fees are generally levied on the gross value of the estate or more precisely, the fair market value of the assets owned by the deceased at death minus certain secured liabilities registered against real property5.
+While probate fees differ across jurisdictions, they are generally levied on the gross value of the estate or more precisely, the fair market value of the assets owned by the deceased at death minus certain secured liabilities registered against real property5.

 Probate fees should not be confused with income taxes payable at death as they serve distinct purposes.
 For instance, in addition to probate fees, capital gains taxes may need to be paid out of the estate in relation to certain assets that have increased in value during the deceased's lifetime.
 It should also be noted that probate fees cannot be deducted by the estate for income tax purposes.

-In some jurisdictions, probate fees may be a nominal flat fee or non-existent, while in others, they may be considerable and reduce the value of an estate to be distributed to beneficiaries.
+In some jurisdictions, probate fees may be a flat fee or non-existent, while in others, they may be a percentage that can considerably reduce the value of an estate to be distributed to beneficiaries.
 To give you an idea of how much probate can cost, here is an illustration of probate fees due on a $1 Million estate across a few different provinces:

 Chart showing probate fees on 1 million estate